HiWish program: Mud volcanoes

 Some features look like volcanoes.
 Some of them may be mud volcanoes where pressurized mud is forced upward forming cones.
 These features may be places to look for life as they bring to the surface possible life that has been protected from radiation.

 Hellas floor features

 Strange terrain was discovered on parts of the floor of Hellas Planitia.
 Scientists are not sure of how it formed.

 Exhumed craters

 Exhumed craters seem to be in the process of being uncovered.
 It is believed that they formed, were covered over, and now are being exhumed as material is being eroded.
-When a crater forms, it will destroy what's under it.
+When a crater forms, it will destroy what is under it.
 In the example below, only part of the crater is visible. if the crater came after the layered feature, it would have removed part of the feature and we would see the entire crater.